-The Port of Québec is a deep-water port at the head of the St. Lawrence / Great Lakes trade corridor and plays a key role in this continental trade route, as the only port that can boast more than 11.5 metres in depth at low tide and full intermodality.
+The Port of Québec is a deep-water port at the head of the St. Lawrence/Great Lakes trade corridor.
+The Port plays a key role in this continental trade route as it is the only port that boasts full intermodality and a depth ot more than 15 metres at low tide.

-This makes the Port of Québec a strategic transfer point between the industrial and agricultural core of North America and the rest of the world.
+This makes the Port of Québec a strategic transfer point between North America's industrial and agricultural core and the rest of the world.
 Accessible year-round, it is one of the most important Canadian ports, both in terms of tonnage and economic impact.

 This is the context of our new project: to create a new space for development that respects the environment and to rebuild and enhance the Beauport Bay beach recreational and tourist site.

 This strategic project will require a $190M investment to extend the wharf line, develop an area behind the wharf and rebuild and redesign the beach.
 Seventy percent of this investment will come from the private sector.